DiogoP98/SentimentAnalysis/README.md

 # Sentiment Analysis

 This project analyses the performance of different methods in the challenging task of sentiment analysis.
-In order to do so, Amazon Kindle data was obtained from Kaggle (https://nijianmo.github.io/amazon/index.html).
+In order to do so, Amazon Kindle data was obtained from (https://nijianmo.github.io/amazon/index.html).

 ## Implementation